pen-lang/pen/doc/src/references/language/types.md

 ### Literals

-Record values are constructed using record literals containing their field names and values.
+Record values are constructed using record literals containing their field names and values separated by commas.

 ```pen
 person{name: "foo", age: 42}